stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="application-groups-create"></a>
 #### Create a New Application Group

-If your application wants to create a new account, POST the [group resource attributes](#group) application’s `groups` endpoint.
+If your application wants to create a new group, POST the [group resource attributes](#group) application’s `groups` endpoint.

 **Example Request**